 Following recent work on the contribution of subdominant ion-temperature-gradient modes to stellarator turbulence [Pueschel et al., PRL 2016], analysis of the subdominant TEM spectrum shows that the coherent structure is associated with nonlinearly destabilized ion-propagating modes.
-The interplay between the dominant TEM, the zonal flows and the coherent modes paints a complicated picture.
-The stable ion modes excited to finiteamplitude fluctuation and appear to be driven by zonal-flow-mediated nonlinear energy transfer from the dominant TEM.
-This process is important to TEM saturation and causes additional heat and particle transport.
+The interplay between the dominant TEM, the zonal flows and the coherent modes paints a complicated picture, with the stable ion modes excited to finite-amplitude fluctuations by zonal-flow-mediated nonlinear energy transfer from the dominant TEM, thus simultaneously aiding in TEM saturation and causing additional heat and particle transport.
 The very complex linear eigenspectrum, which includes clusters of related unstable or stable modes, depends on the choice of flux tube on a given flux surface; this choice, however, has only a moderate effect on the integrated transport.